-Mr. Daneo noted that in addition to the EIP 2022-2024, during two thousand and twenty-one, a welcome bonus had been awarded to Benedetto Vigna (subject to approval by shareholders at this Meeting) for having joined Ferrari for the attraction and the appointment of the new CEO, thereby considering his deep understanding of the technologies driving the change in the Company's industry, and his proven innovation, business-building and leadership skills, which was considered a transaction of strategic importance and effect for Ferrari's results.
+Mr. Daneo noted that in addition to the EIP 2022-2024, during two thousand and-twenty-one, a welcome bonus had been awarded to Benedetto Vigna (subject to-approval by shareholders at this Meeting) for having joined Ferrari for the attractionand the appointment of the new CEO, thereby considering his deep understanding of the technologies driving the change in the Company's industry, and his proven-

+innovation, business-building and leadership skills, which was considered atransaction of strategic importance and effect for Ferrari's results.
 Pursuant to the welcome bonus, the CEO had been granted sixteen thousand two hundred and fifty-six (16,256) Ferrari common shares, in each case subject to approval by shareholders at this Meeting.

-Mr. Daneo explained that it was proposed that the maximum number of common shares in the capital of the Company that may be awarded to the Chairman and to the Chief Executive Officer for PSUs under the EIP 2022-2024 was thirty-two thousand two hundred and sixty-eight (32,268) common shares, based on the continued service and performance conditions stated in the explanatory notes to the agenda.
-Considering also the CEO welcome bonus, the maximum total amount of shares awarded to the Chairman and the CEO was forty-eight thousand five hundred and twenty-four (48,524).
-Mr. Daneo noted that the Company believed that the EIP 2022-2024 would increase the alignment between the Company's performance and shareholder interests, by linking the variable compensation of the Chairman and the Chief Executive Officer of the Company to increasing shareholder value.
-Mr. Daneo noted that the Board of Directors had therefore submitted to this Meeting for its approval the proposed award (and the metrics and targets applicable thereto described in the explanatory notes to the agenda available on the Company's corporate website) of up to forty-eight thousand five hundred and twenty-four (48,524) common shares in the capital of the Company to the Chairman and the Chief Executive Officer, as part of the EIP 2022-2024 and the welcome bonus, in accordance with article 14.6 of the Articles of Association and Dutch law.

-Mr. Daneo stated that no questions related to this agenda item had been received ahead of the Meeting and moved to the voting results received by proxy ahead of the Meeting related to this agenda item 7 on the approval of awards to the executive directors and noted that the proposal had been adopted by the Meeting.
-Mr. Daneo then passed back to the Chairman to deal with the following item on the agenda.

-The Chairman noted that there were no further items to discuss or resolve upon and, therefore, concluded the formal business of the Meeting.
+Mr. Daneo explained that it was proposed that the maximum number of commonshares in the capital of the Company that may be awarded to the Chairman and tothe Chief Executive Officer for PSUs under the EIP 2022-2024 was thirty-twothousand two hundred and sixty-eight (32,268) common shares, based on the continued service and performance conditions stated in the explanatory notes to theagenda.
+Considering also the CEO welcome bonus, the maximum total amount of shares awarded to the Chairman and the CEO was forty-eight thousand five hundredand twenty-four (48,524).
+Mr. Daneo noted that the Company believed that the EIP-2022-2024 would increase the alignment between the Company's performance and shareholder interests, by linking the variable compensation of the Chairman and the-Chief Executive Officer of the Company to increasing shareholder value.
+Mr. Daneo noted that the Board of Directors had therefore submitted to this Meeting forits approval the proposed award (and the metrics and targets applicable theretodescribed in the explanatory notes to the agenda available on the Company's corporate website) of up to forty-eight thousand five hundred and twenty-four (48,524) common shares in the capital of the Company to the Chairman and the Chief Executive Officer, as part of the EIP 2022-2024 and the welcome bonus, inaccordance with article 14.6 of the Articles of Association and Dutch law.
+Mr. Daneo stated that no questions related to this agenda item had been receivedahead of the Meeting and moved to the voting results received by proxy ahead of the Meeting related to this agenda item 7 on the approval of awards to the executive directors and noted that the proposal had been adopted by the Meeting.
+Mr. Daneothen passed back to the Chairman to deal with the following item on the agenda.
+The Chairman noted that there were no further items to discuss or resolve uponand, therefore, concluded the formal business of the Meeting.
 He declared the Meeting closed at twelve hours and eighteen minutes post meridiem.
+Voting results.
+The exact results of the voting have been set out in a document that was provided tome, civil law notary, by the Company after the Meeting, a copy of which is attachedto this deed (Annex).
+In witness of the proceedings in the Meeting the original of this deed, which shall be retained by me, civil law notary, was executed in Amsterdam, the Netherlands, onthe seventh day of September two thousand and twenty-two at twelve hours and-seven minutes.